 I am going to assume you are aware of GDPR (who isn’t?
 And Facebook have successfully heightened the awareness in the US).
 You should also be aware that even though I work in the data industry, I have been a strong privacy advocate for many years now.
 I approach the subject as an end-user would.
-Let’s face it, for many years now the data/tracking industry has a bad reputation in general…
+Let’s face it, the data tracking industry has a bad reputation in general…

 Visitor Consent For GDPR Compliance

-Q: Do I have to gain explicit visitor consent before I can track my website visitors?
+Q: Do I have to gain explicit visitor consent before I can track with Google Analytics?

 - EU user consent policy: “You must use commercially reasonable efforts to disclose clearly, and obtain consent to, any data collection, sharing and usage that takes place on any site, app, email publication or other property as a consequence of your use of Google products; and…”